matheusmlopess-zz/other-Projects/README.md

 ## Project descriptions:
 #1- Forecast model using neural networks (Matlab)

-In this work, it was considered a data set production schedules, consumption and market prices of the Iberian electricity system.
+In this work, it was considered a production schedules data set, consumption and market prices of the Iberian electricity system.
 Based on hourly data, during 2012 and 2013, is intended to create predictive models for the following day (D + 1).

-The ultimate goal was present the forecasts of the following day (D + 1) for the year 2014 and compere with the real data to validate the forecasts of the following variables:
+The ultimate goal was to present the forecasts of the following day (D + 1) for the year 2014 and compere with the real data values to validate the forecasts of the following variables:

-- Electricity consumption Forecast
+- Electricity consumption
-- Wind production forecast
+- Wind production
-- Hydric production forecast
+- Hydric production
-- Cogeneration production forecast + solar
+- Cogeneration production  + solar
-- Thermal Nuclear forecast
+- Thermal Nuclear
-- Thermal coal forecast
+- Thermal coal
-- Thermal combined cycle forecast
+- Thermal combined cycle
-- Exports forecast
+- Exports
-- Price forecast MIBEL
+- Price MIBEL

-#2- Quiz game in Portuguese
+#2- Quiz game (PT- PT)

 ##FUNÇÕES DE IDENTIFICAÇÃO